The ZF FROST Book

 Funding the wallet

-The address being show by Ywallet is an unified address that includes both an Orchard and Sapling address.
+The address being show by Ywallet is a unified address that includes both an Orchard and Sapling address.
 For the demo to work, you need to receive funds in you Orchard address.
-Whether that will happens depend on multiple factors so it's probably easier to just use the Orchard-only address printed by the signer.
+Whether that will happen depends on multiple factors so it's probably easier to use just the Orchard-only address printed by the signer.
+If you send it to the Sapling address, the funds will be unspendable and lost!

 Creating the transaction

 Now you will create the transaction that you wish to sign with FROST.
 Click the arrow button and paste the destination address (send it to yourself if you don't know where to send it).
-Type the amount you want to send and click "Send".
+Type the amount you want to send and click the arrow button.

 Signing the transaction